 Attorney One: You will give the opening statement.
 You will direct examine Pat Lewis and cross examine Alex Kennedy.
 Attorney Two: You will give the closing statement.
 You will direct examine Terry Watkins and cross examine Robin Sims.
-Witness Pat Lewis: You are an outraged homeowner.
+Witness Pat Lewis: You are an outraged 40 year-old homeowner.
 You can never sleep because of the noise from the factory.
-The air pollution from the factory bothers your asthma.
+The air pollution from the factory bothers your asthma, which was diagnosed at 12 years of age.
 You specifically had to go to the hospital on many occasions, without insurance, to treat your growing health issues.
 You can't afford to move so you are seeking an injunction against the Cardinal Shoe Company as well as compensation for your loss.
 You were also recently fired from his/her job at the local shoe store in the mall.
+You have visited Dr. Watkins three times, twice regarding your asthma, and once for glaucoma.